Premium deferral update for individual protection customers

-Individual protection customers, who are struggling financially due to Coronavirus (COVID-19), can apply to defer premiums for 3 months and spread it over the following 9 months.
+Individual protection customers, who are struggling financially due to Coronavirus (COVID-19), can apply to defer payments for 3 months and spread repayments over the following 9 months.
 This means customers with life insurance, critical illness, income protection, over 50s or whole of life policies can take a break from payments while retaining their current benefits and levels of cover.
 We are making this available to customers with personal or business individual protection policies.

-Customers will be able to request a premium deferral by visiting this website.
+Customers will be able to request a payment deferral by visiting this website.
 Once customers apply, we will take care of the rest of the process – with no requirement for any action from you as their adviser.
 There will be no change to any policy benefits, ensuring cover remains in place.

 How does it work?

 - Customers can apply at any time for their 3-month payment deferral.

 - One 3 month payment deferral can be applied for on each eligible policy by visiting this website where they’ll find full eligibility details and can fill in an online form.
 (If a customer doesn’t have internet access, they can contact us on the number detailed on their policy documents.)

 - Once submitted, we’ll get back to your customer with a decision.